pinpoint-apm/pinpoint-node-agent/README.md

 ```

 ## Sampling rate
-If you use [Performance Tester](/demo/performance-tester), you can review while changing the sampling rate of the node agent of the Node application.
+If you use [Performance tester for sampling rate](/demo/performance-tester), you can review while changing the sampling rate of the node agent of the Node application.

 ## No support the JVM agent features
 The Pinpoint Node agent does not support the following the JVM agent features.
 We plan to provide more detailed app information like the JVM agent.